isomerpages/moe-kranjipri/_our-curriculum/Total Curriculum Framework/Introduction.md

 Skills, Knowledge and Attitudes are defined, as well as the accompanying key initiatives to develop these attributes.</p>
 <p>The EXCITE Learning Approach outlines how learning is designed, curated
-and enacted in the school daily.&nbsp; &nbsp;This is supported by an environment that is caring and enabling, promotes student ownership &amp; agency, and values student centricity.</p>
+and enacted in the school daily.</p>
+<p>This is supported by an environment that is caring and enabling, promotes
+student ownership &amp; agency, and values student centricity.</p>